subconsciousnetwork/subtext/archive/2021-06-01-multilinks.md

-**Note**: this direction was not taken.
+**2021-10-10 Note**: this direction was not taken.
 Instead, block links were replaced by slashlinks for reasons explored in https://github.com/gordonbrander/subtext/pull/18.

 - Feature: 2021-06-01-multilinks
 - RFC PR: https://github.com/gordonbrander/subtext/pull/14